THeK3nger/calibre-mcp/README.md

   }
 ```

 7. That's it.
 Now you can enjoy the MCP server.
+Just make sure you started Calibre's Content Server.

 ## Configuration with other clients